newjersey/navigator.business.nj.gov/web/roadmaps/tasks/identify-potential-lease.md

 3. **Zoning:** Consult with the local government's Zoning Office to determine if the site is suitabile for your business.
 [Find out how zoning may impact your site selection](https://business.nj.gov/pages/choose-a-location).

 After you complete this task, you will have:
-- Found a viable shop location.
+- Found a viable shop location